-So, you say, what can we do?
-When raising my own calves I always started calves out on one handful of calf starter grain in their grain pail.
-Until they started to clean this up regularly I changed this every day.
-If you are "loading up" grain pails remember that you are losing important information about the development of your calves.
+So, you say, what else can we do?
+When raising my own calves I always emphasized "feeding-to-appetite" especially for the calves that were "weaning-ready."
+That feeding method let me see the volume these key calves were eating regularly from day-to-day.
+If you are "loading up" all your grain pails remember that you are losing important information about the development of your calves.